redhat-developer/odo/website/docs/getting-started/quickstart.md

   ```shell
   odo login
   ```
-* If your internet connection is slow, it is highly advisable that you increase the build timeout to avoid timeout errors with the command:
+* If your internet connection is slow, it is advisable that you increase the build timeout to avoid timeout errors with the command:
   ```shell
   odo preference set buildtimeout 600
   ```